Tuesday: Tiw’s and Mars' Day

-Tuesday is the day of the week that is between Monday and Wednesday.
-It is the second day of the week according to the international standard ISO 8601, although some cultures consider it to be the third day of the week.
+Tuesday is the second day of the week according to the international standard ISO 8601, although some cultures count it as the third day of the week.

 Originally, Tuesday was named after the Roman god of war, Mars (pictured).
 However, the Norse people named it after their god of war, Tyr.
-The English word Tuesday is derived from the Old English and literally means “Tiw's day”, the god of war and law.
+The English word Tuesday is derived from Old English and means “Tiw's day,” a spelling variant of Tyr's day.
 In most languages with Latin origins, the day is named after the god and planet Mars.
 For example, in Spanish, Tuesday is called martes, in French mardi, and martedì in Italian.

 - Old English – Tīwesdæg – Tiw's day